 For your personal information

 - Article 6 (1c) ‘processing is necessary for compliance with a legal obligation…’

 - Article 6 (1e) ‘…a task carried out in the public interest or in the exercise of official authority vested in the controller.’

 For your special category information

-Please note: You do have the right to say ‘NO’ to our use of your personal information but this may have an impact on our ability to provide appropriate care or services.
+Please note: You have the right to say ‘NO’ (right to object) to our use of your personal information but this may have an impact on our ability to provide appropriate care or services.
 Please speak to a member of the Practice or our Data Protection Officer.

 We never use your personal information for advertising, marketing and public relations or insurance purposes without your consent.